saphcarter/italian_3200_project/Project_Acceptance_Test.md

 System Messages
 Procedures: The test procedure is often specificed in form of a test script._</br>

-### Means of Control:

-Data is entered automatically with test script.

-### Data

-- Input Data: User is prompted for an Integer value (`Range 0 - 100`).
-Example: `105`, `70`.
-- Output Data: error, success
-- System Message: `integer out of range`, `successfully committed to database`

-### Procedure:

-# Test 1.2

-## Test Specification

-_The Test Specification lists the requirements whose satisfaction will be demonstrated by the test.
-It lists the methods tested, and describes the conditions of the test._</br>

-### Requirements being tested:

--

-### Conditions of the test:

-## Test Description

-### Means of Control:

-Data is entered automatically with test script.

 ### Data

 - Input Data: User is prompted for an Integer value (`Range 0 - 100`).
 Example: `105`, `70`.
 - Output Data: error, success
 - System Message: `integer out of range`, `successfully committed to database`

 # Test 2